 Testing Your Site Using PageSpeed Insights

-The system will then take a few moments to carry out an analysis of your site (less than a minute).
+That’s how to test your website’s performance using PageSpeed Insights.
+The system will take a few moments to carry out an analysis of your site (less than a minute).
 Afterwards, it will produce a report on the status of your site.

 Mobile and Desktop Analysis Reports